zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “Theft” refers to stealing.
 “Anti-” (anti-) is some thing that is against.
 We use that prefix quite frequently in English.
 You can talk ab out “anti-discrimination laws” – laws that are against discrimination.
 You could tal k about “anti-freeze,” which you put in your car in places where it gets very cold.
 “Anti-theft” would be something that is trying to stop or prevent theft.
 It could a lso mean that you’re against theft – you don’t like it.
 It’s a bad idea.
 But here, it re ally refers to some change that was made in the store to prevent people from stealing t hings from the store.

 Luis says, “Is that why there are surveillance came ras and security guards everywhere?”
 A “surveillance (surveillance) camera”  is a small video camera that is always on.
-It’s always recording whatever is goi ng on in the room.
+It’s always recording whatever is going on in the room.
 Many buildings have surveillance cameras.
 Even some hous es have surveillance cameras on the outside and the inside so you can se e what’s going on.
 They are designed to produce a video of anyone who might com e into the store or come into the building and steal something or do somethi ng wrong.

 A “security guard” is a person who protects a build ing or a house or someplace.
 Security guards aren’t police officers.
 They don’t work for the government.
 Security guards are typically people who work for p rivate companies but who also try to protect a building or a house.
 Thelma s ays, “That’s right,” meaning yes, there are surveillance cameras and security gu ards as part of this new anti- theft system.